Critical-Infrastructure-Systems-Lab/DHALSIM/README.md

 ## Repository Structure
 This repository is mainly composed of three folders:
-- Demand Patterns: This folder contains auxiliary files to create and use cusotmized demand patterns for hydraulic topologies
+- Demand Patterns: This folder contains auxiliary files to create and use customized demand patterns for hydraulic topologies
 - ICS Topologies.
 This is the main folder, each subfolder represents a specific experiment using three topologies: minitown, c-town, and SUTD WADI
 - Jupyter Notebooks.
 This subfolder has visualization jupyter notebooks
 - Attack repository.
 This folder has scripts to launch mitm attacks